baruchn/backend-logger/README.md

 message["message"] = "Test message"
 backendLogger.sendMessage(message)
 ```
-The messages are sent as JSON payload on a POST request.
+The messages are sent as JSON payload on a POST request to the provided URL.

 Structure diagram: